Phase I/II/III Gene Transfer Clinical Trial of scAAV9.U1a.hSGSH

 • Uncontrolled seizure disorder

-• Any item (braces, etc.) or circumstance which would exclude the subject from beingable to undergo MRI according to local institutional policy
+• Any item (braces, etc.) or circumstance that would exclude the subject from beingable to undergo MRI according to local institutional policy

 • Any other situation that precludes the subject from undergoing procedures requiredin this study